awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 Do not add columns at the beginning or in the middle of the table in CSV and TSV, as these formats depend on ordering\.
 Adding a column in such cases will lead to schema mismatch errors when the schema of partitions changes\.

- The following example shows adding a column to a JSON table in the middle of the table:
+ The following example creates a new table that adds an `o_comment` column in the middle of a table based on JSON data\.

 ```
 CREATE EXTERNAL TABLE orders_json_column_addition (